sthaha/obo-prometheus-operator/rhobs/README.md

 ## Making a Release

-In this example we have the local git repo setup with 3 remotes
+In this example we have the local git repo setup with 3 remotes.
+Note that the `make-release-commit.sh` script assumes the following remote names to be present.

   1. `upstream` -> github.com/prometheus-operator/prometheus-operator
   2. `downstream` -> github.com/rhobs/obo-prometheus-operator